To conclude on the basis of numbers only is easy, and the result is equally easy to present convincingly with the support of graphs.

 However, anybody who humbly bothers to include just a fraction of the relevant strategic and military history soon realise that purely quantitative analysis is meaningless and dangerous as a basis for political decisions on security policy.

-In order to establish a more solid basis for policy and strategy, one has to use and apply the knowledge and insight of relevant professionals, even if this calls for both hard work learning new stuff and for rare humility.
+In order to establish a more solid basis for policy and strategy, one has to use and apply the knowledge and insight of relevant professionals, even if this calls for both hard work learning new stuff.
+And it takes humility.

-The guide is for those who are willing to face the complex and unpleasant reality.
-This small guide will not and cannot present any exact result.
+This guide is for those who are willing to face the complex and unpleasant reality.
+It will not and cannot present any exact result.
 It can just offer an approach to gain the essential deeper insight.

 The first step is to define the geographical focus (such as the Baltic-Nordic Region or Ukraine/South-Western Russia within the general European “theatre” of potential conflict) and to accept that military power unfortunately has very little to do with the amount of money spent.